 David is Executive Head of the Leathersellers’ Federation of Schools and took up post in September 2013.
 Prior to joining the Leathersellers’ Federation of Schools he has worked as a teacher and school leader since 1978.
 David is a National Leader of Education since March 2012, and a Trustee of the English and Media Centre.
 He has been a governor of a number of maintained schools since 1998.

+Kate was elected Vice Chair of the Governing Board in July 2017.
 Kate is a parent governor with children in years 8, 10 and 12 at Prendergast School.
 Kate has lived in Brockley for 15 years and in or around Lewisham for nearly 30 years.
 She works as a psychotherapist, and is also a lawyer, with a long history of voluntary community service.
 Kate recently joined the Ethics Committee of the Metanoia Institute, which is a well-established educational charity specialising in the professional training of counsellors and psychotherapists.
 She also has ten years of experience of leading governance in a Lewisham primary school, with a proven track record of effectiveness.
 Ofsted said that governance under her chairship was 'rigorous', and that governors provided the right level of challenge and support.
 They also said that governance had a good impact on teaching, and on pupils' outcomes.
 Kate believes that state schools today face three serious challenges: further raising standards, a national crisis in teacher recruitment, and potentially catastrophic funding issues.
 Schools need a clear and coherent strategy to move forward in these times of rapid and unprecedented educational reform, and so effective governance has never been more important.